practical-artificial-intelligence-841/website/content/slides/week2/week2.md

 - New concepts and terms
 - Questions and issues of interest

-## Development Tools - Git​
+## Development Tools - Git​ and GitHub
-- git versus GitHub​
 - git: version control system​ to track changes to files in a repo
 - GitHub: Microsoft-owned hosting service for storing and managing remote git repos​
 - Cloning repos​
     - From GitHub org of the course: [https://github.com/2024-spring-comp-741-841/](https://github.com/2024-spring-comp-741-841/) ​
     - Get invitation link from Discord